 The 401(k) accounts have a specific age for withdrawal referred to as the required minimum distribution, which begins at age 72.
 When you get to this age, you might be forced to withdraw your savings, and you’ll be entitled to receive social security benefits.
 One thing is that your social security benefit will be taxable.

 4. You Can withdraw Only When You Retire.

 The 401(k) savings are strictly for retirement.
 That’s why you can’t withdraw them for any other purpose other than retirement.
 If all your investments are in your 401(k) account and at the age of 55 you decide to quit your job, you might not be able to depend on your investment to sustain you.

-It is clear that the 401(k) plan has a lot of benefits you stand to gain if you use this as your savings account for retirement.
+It is clear that the 401(k) plan has a lot of benefits you stand to gain if you utilize this as your principal retirement savings account.
 As an employee, you should compare and contrast the benefits with the disadvantages so you will be able to know which one is suitable for you.